Rolex new model

 ⓒ Rolex

 Yacht-Master II has returned.
-Discontinued from the collection in 2024, The Yacht-Master II is back in a more upgraded form.
-Above all, The regatta countdown setting method, Which was considered the most inconvenient aspect of the previous model, Has become much simpler.
-Previously, You had to turn the bezel and operate the crown to set the countdown start point, But now it can be set more easily with a push button.
-Along with the improved operation system, The exterior has also been upgraded.
+Discontinued from the collection as of 2024, The Yacht-Master II is back with significant upgrades.
+Most notably, The regatta countdown setting, Previously considered the most inconvenient aspect, Has become much simpler.
+Previously, You had to rotate the bezel and operate the crown to set the countdown start point but now it can be easily set with a push button.
+Along with this improvement in operation, The exterior has also been upgraded.

 ⓒ Rolex